ppriyankuu/doc/DEXs.md

 - The larger the trade relative to the size of the pool, the more the price will change during the trade.
 This change is called slippage.
 - If the pool is large (has a lot of liquidity), the price impact of any single trade is similar.
 Conversely, if the pool is small, even a modest trade can cause a significant change in price.

+In a DEX using an AMM model, prices are determined by an algorithm based on the constant product formula (x * y = k).
+This algorithm ensures that the product of the token quantities in the pool remains constant, and it adjusts prices dynamically based on the balance of tokens in the pool.
+The more you trade against a pool, the more you affect the price of the tokens within it, which is why larger pools privide better price stability.